yusheng-wang/HDCM/README.md

 # HDCM
-Codes for the paper: “Efficient and Effective Calibration of Numerical Model Outputs Using Hierarchical Dynamic Models” by Y. Chen, X. Chang, B. Zhang, and H. Huang.
+Data and Codes for the paper: “Efficient and Effective Calibration of Numerical Model Outputs Using Hierarchical Dynamic Models” by Y. Chen, X. Chang, B. Zhang, and H. Huang.

+## Data
+Daily PM2.5 concentrations of China's Beijing-Tianjin-Hebei (BTH) region from the CMAQ system and national monitoring stations.
+The datasets contain two seasons of 2015 described in Section 2 of the manuscript.
+Besides PM2.5 concentrations, these datasets contain many necessary covariates, such as longitude, latitude, air pressure, temperature, dew point, cumulative wind power, and other variables.

+There are 3 .RData files.
+-	CMAQ_PM25.RData contains numerical model outputs;
+-	SiteData.RData is for 68 monitoring stations;
+-	GeoMap.RData from other data sources.

+We have developed an R package - stBase for this work.
+Using our stBase package, these data files can be loaded by using the ``data'' function.

+## Codes
 There are two parts to our codes:
 1. Our two algorithms, the VB and the EnKs, were written into the stBase package in the R statistical environment;
 2. A project entitled ``HDCMc'' in the Rstudio environment was built to reproduce all the results (e.g., figures and tables) in this work.